-The US Play Coalition is pleased to partner with Clemson University’s Youth Learning Institute for their third annual Youth Development Practitioner Award.
+The US Play Coalition is pleased to partner with Clemson University’s Youth Learning Institute for their annual Youth Development Practitioner Award.
 The purpose of this award is to recognize outstanding performance in the creation and implementation of youth development programs or services.
-The YLI award winner will be named at the 10th Anniversary Conference on the Value of Play in Clemson, SC.
+The YLI award winner will be honored during the 2021 VIRTUAL Conference on the Value of Play.

 According to Stephen Lance, Executive Director of Youth Learning Institute, “There are many deserving practitioners across the nation and our goal is to bring recognition to this field of service.”

 The 2020 YLI Youth Development Practitioner Award recipient is Jessica Hentoff, artistic/executive director of Circus Harmony in St. Louis.
 Jessica has been teaching and performing circus arts for over 40 years, using circus arts to motivate social change.
 It is both an arts education and a youth development organization.
 They believe that circus teaches the art of life- while children are learning circus arts, they are also learning life skills like focus, persistence, teamwork.

 Jessica’s remarkable vision and use of circus arts to build character and community has brought about ground-breaking and bridge-building programs such as Circus Salaam Shalom, which brought together Jewish and Muslim children, Far East Meets Midwest, which combined Asian and Midwestern arts and artists and Peace Through Pyramids, which has brought together young people from around the world.
 These trademarks of Circus Harmony are the embodiment of the organization’s mission to help children “defy gravity, soar with confidence, and leap over social barriers, all at the same time.”